daeuniverse/dae/docs/getting-started/kernel-upgrade.md

 > **Note**
 > Since `dae` is builts with `eBPF`, your host must meet the minimum Kernel version, `>= 5.8` for dae to properly running.

-### Upgrade Kernel on Debian-based Linux
+### Upgrade Kernel on Ubuntu

-Debian-based Linux distribution users can upgrade their Linux kernel upgrading the `linux-image-generic` to a desired version by making use of the [mainline](https://github.com/pimlie/ubuntu-mainline-kernel.sh) tool.
+Ubuntu users can upgrade their Linux kernel upgrading the `linux-image-generic` to a desired version by making use of the [mainline](https://github.com/pimlie/ubuntu-mainline-kernel.sh) tool.
 It will update both `linux-image-generic` and `linux-headers-generic`.

 ```bash
 sudo apt-add-repository -y ppa:cappelikan/ppa